VinchC/whatsnext/README.md

 git checkout -b branch_name to create a local branch

-creation of branch dev which will be used to merge pull request
+creation of branch dev which will be used to merge pull requests

 naming branches : US_XX/US_name/subtask_name (+ /fix)

 GitHub repository > Settings :

 - General > Default branch : switch to dev instead of main
-- General > Pull requests :
+- General > Pull requests : add if any
 - Collaborators : add if any
-- Rules > Rulesets : define "no push on dev" ruleset
+- Rules > Rulesets : define "no push on dev and main" ruleset
-- Secrets and variables >
+- Secrets and variables > add if any

 ## Configure project